 What is the Sales Funnel?

+The sales funnel is a fundamental part of a marketing strategy with which every marketer should be familiar.
+A sales funnel creates a pathway to conversion by first catching the attention of interested parties and guiding them towards a sale.
 Sales funnels are referred to as such because the process resembles a funnel structure: the top of the funnel representing fair-reaching awareness, and the narrowing of the funnel represents the subsequent stages of interest and purchasing, until the very bottom, where the focus turns to customer retention.

 Why Tailor Your Copywriting to Each Stage of the Sales Funnel?